 Further on in the late 20th Century and the early 21st Century new types of diabolo were invented and pioneered such as the bearing diabolo.

 The bearing diabolo has an axle that spins one way rather than being fixed and runs on ball bearings.

 This allows the bearing diabolo to pick up speed quicker than a fixed-axle diabolo and helps it retain this speed, decelerating slower than a regular diabolo.

 This makes the bearing diabolo easier to perform certain tricks with, such as grinds and in-the-air tricks.

 Another relatively new style of diabolo is the style of contact diabolo.

 This tends to a more opposite styling of that associated with the bearing diabolo as this style utilizes the diabolo so that it has little or no speed at all.

-The style of contact diabolo relies on catching, passing and manipulating the diabolo with different part of the body instead of just the sticks and string.
+The style of contact diabolo relies on catching, passing, and manipulating the diabolo with a different part of the body instead of just the sticks and string.